-- Vegan butter - For a richer mouthfeel, and obviously, a slight buttery flavor.
+- Vegan butter - For a richer mouthfeel and, obviously, a slight buttery flavor.

 With that being said, let's make Nama chocolates!
 First, finely chop the dark chocolate and transfer it to a bowl.

 Next, heat the cashew cream (or your favorite plant-based cream) over medium heat.
-Just before it starts to boil, remove from heat and pour it over the chopped dark chocolate.
+Just before it starts to boil, remove it from heat and pour it over the chopped dark chocolate.

 Add the vegan butter and slowly whisk until the chocolate is fully melted and combined with the cream.